8 Practical Ways to Manage Diabetes in Seniors

 Physical activity plays a key role in keeping blood sugar levels down and helping with healthy weight loss.

-But it’s important to know that it can be dangerous to exercise when blood sugar levels are already low.
+But it’s important to know that exercising when blood sugar levels are already low can be dangerous.

-Keep physical activity guidelines in mind, like scheduling exercise about an hour or so after a meal when blood sugar levels are usually higher.
+Keep physical activity guidelines in mind, such as scheduling exercise about an hour after a meal when blood sugar levels are usually higher.

-And always carry emergency items like glucose tablets, water, and carb-rich snacks with you anytime you and your older adult exercise away from home.
+Always carry emergency items like glucose tablets, water, and carb-rich snacks when you and your older adult exercise away from home.

 4. Practice stress relief techniques

-Did you know that increases in stress levels can cause blood sugar levels to rise?
+Did you know that increased stress can raise blood sugar levels?

-The fight-or-flight response that’s triggered by stress doesn’t work properly in people with diabetes and can spike blood sugar levels.
+The fight-or-flight response that’s triggered by stress doesn’t work correctly in people with diabetes and can spike blood sugar levels.

-Help your older adult practice positive self-care techniques like meditation, yoga, developing a new hobby, or even getting a massage.
+Help your older adult practice positive self-care techniques, such as meditation, yoga, developing a new hobby, or even getting a massage.

 Participating in these types of activities also helps you reduce your caregiving stress.